omundy/dig250-game-art-dev/reference-sheets/Unity-Sprites-and-Textures.md

 ### Sprite Tools

-Term | Definition
+Tool | Description
 --- | ---
 [Sprite Editor](https://docs.unity3d.com/Manual/SpriteEditor.html) | A tool for slicing sprite sheets into individual sprites.
-To use it set Texture Type to Sprite and Sprite Mode to Multiple in the Inpsector.
+To use it set Texture Type to Sprite and Sprite Mode to Multiple in the Inspector.
 [Sprite Creator](https://docs.unity3d.com/Manual/SpriteCreator.html) | A tool for creating temporary placeholder sprites you can use in your project during development.
 [Sprite Packer](https://docs.unity3d.com/Manual/SpritePacker.html) | A tool in Unity to pack individual sprites and increase the performance of your game.